NathanEpstein/pydata-london/README.md

 ### Decision Trees

 - Decision trees branch on each of the included features in order to partition the data.
-- For each bin in the partition (i.e. leaf of the tree), we assign an output value to inputs contained in that bin.
+- For each bin in the partition (i.e., leaf of the tree), we assign an output value to inputs contained in that bin.

 --